Preface

 This step is actually for stability…?

-Testing shows that although my ZeroTier MTU is 1420, packet fragmentation starts occurring around 1380 bytes (test with ping -M do -s <size> <Pod_IP>).
+Tests have shown that although my ZeroTier MTU is 1420, packets start to fragment around 1392 bytes (test with ping -M do -s <packet size> <Pod_IP>).
 Therefore, force the Pod MTU to 1370:

 root@KubeMaster:~/kube/calico# cat patch-mtu.yaml